 As Palm Beach County implemented stay-at-home orders, the Palm Beach County Commission directed the county administrator to develop workgroups to advise the county government on navigating the pandemic and reopening the county.
 One workgroup, the Infrastructure Committee, was charged with identifying and filling gaps in infrastructure as internet access became critical due to social distancing.
+The Economic Council of Palm Beach County led the initial discussions on the issue of the digital divide.

-The initial focus was on ensuring that all students could participate in remote learning.
+The initial focus of the group was on ensuring that all students could participate in remote learning.
 The Palm Beach County School District shared heat maps documenting where students were without access; the committee prioritized 50 square miles with the greatest density of students without access: Belle Glade, the mainland area of Rivera Beach, and parts of West Palm Beach.
 See Appendix A for the remaining heat maps.